Personal Injury

 Soft tissue injuries are among the most common injuries in motor vehicle accidents in Nebraska.
 These injuries occur when the body’s muscles, ligaments, or tendons are stretched or torn due to the impact of the collision.
 Soft tissue injuries usually include:

-Motor vehicle accidents in Nebraska can result in a wide range of injuries, from minor cuts and bruises to life-threatening internal damage and spinal cord injuries.
-The severity of these injuries often depends on the nature of the collision, the vehicles involved, and whether safety measures like seatbelts and airbags were in place.
+Motor vehicle accidents in Nebraska can result in a wide range of injuries, from minor cuts and bruises to life-threatening internal damage, spinal cord injuries and TBI’s.
+While the severity of the injuries sustained often depends on the nature of the collision, the vehicles involved, and whether safety measures like seatbelts and airbags were in place, even a seemingly low impact collision can result in significant injury – especially if the person injured already was suffering from a prior health condition.

 As Nebraska continues to work on improving road safety through legislation and education, understanding the most common injuries helps highlight the importance of safe driving practices and prompt medical care in reducing the long-term impact of these accidents.